 A Simple User Interface, But No Crypto App

 In comparison to other exchanges, Robinhood Crypto’s trading interface is quite basic, but this does compliment the company’s overall plan to create accessible and simple trading.
 If you’re after a more advanced interface, Robinhood will not suit.

 Interestingly, the exchange does provide access to fiat trading which makes it an appealing option.

 The Safety of Your Coins is a Priority for Robinhood

-With this growth, Robinhood is prioritizing the safety of traders coins.
-The brokers custody system uses top class cryptographic controls to provide a high level of security.
-It has a cold storage, where most coins are held that is built with fully offline systems, that means there is zero internet connection to these systems, which adds an additional layer of protection against any potential breaches.
+With this growth, Robinhood is prioritizing the safety of traders’ coins.
+The brokers’ custody system uses top-class cryptographic controls to provide a high level of security.
+It has a cold storage, where most coins are held that is built with fully offline systems, which means there is zero internet connection to these systems, which adds an additional layer of protection against any potential breaches.